National Enquirer owner defends reporting on Amazon's Bezos

 Both forms of extortions are second-degree felonies.

 Bezos, Fine, and de Becker were not immediately available for comment.
+Amazon.com declined to comment.
+Its stock was down 2.1 percent at $1,579.73.

 On Friday, AMI said that at the time of Bezos’ allegations it was “in good faith negotiations to resolve all matters with him.”